 Star Trek and Delivering Milo co-star John Cho describes Anton Yelchin as a person that had “childlike and old qualities that coexhisted“, which is precisely the kind of picture Love, Antosha presents.
 Anton was an actor, but he was also a student of pretty much everything.
 He valued authenticity so much that he worried about having to play the role of a drunk person when he had never experienced the feeling firsthand, and so many different projects grabbed his interest that he often told his acting coach that he wanted to do everything.
 As a child, he favoured a self-learning book over actual guitar lessons, and learned to play the instrument by improvising blues songs to his mother.
 Even though their lyrics often consisted in “mommy, I love you so”, he played them with the air of someone who had been performing for all his life.

-When Joe Dante’s Burying the Ex premiered at the Venice Film Festival in 2014, I myself happened to meet Anton Yelchin.
+When Joe Dante’s Burying the Ex premiered at the Venice Film Festival in 2014, I met Anton Yelchin.
 Even in that very brief moment, he appeared to be just as he is described in the film – approachable, energetic and full of enthusiasm.
-Yet, I did not know one very important thing about Anton, which is something the entire world only found out this January, when Love, Antosha premiered.
+What I did not know about Anton is a very important thing that the entire world only found out this January, when Love, Antosha premiered.
 Anton had cystic fibrosis, a chronic illness whose symptoms include shortness of breath, persistent cough, dizziness and low energy.
 This means that, in order to appear as energetic as he always did on set and in public (and even at the Venice Film Festival, that afternoon, smiling and taking pictures with his fans), he had to constantly take medications, be hooked up to machines and undergo breathing therapies that freed his lungs and enabled him to function like everyone else.
 As a matter of fact, though Anton’s death has been attributed to the SUV that crushed him outside his own home in 2016, the accident wouldn’t have been fatal if he hadn’t been having respiratory issues caused by cystic fibrosis.

 Love, Antosha is an eye-opening, raw and meaningful tribute that paints a truthful picture of an extraordinary person by choosing to focus on his life rather than on his death.
 Its many heartwarming scenes will make you feel like you’ve known Anton for your entire life, and it will be impossible to watch his films again without feeling a certain familiarity and genuine endearment towards him.
-At the same time, its most profound moments will make you fall in love with your own life by teaching you a lesson on how to live it.
+At the same time, its most profound moments will make you appreciate your own life, and teach you a lesson on how to live it.
 Love, Antosha is the sort of material you approach with respect, watch with emotion and remember with genuine fondness.

 Love, Antosha is now streaming on AppleTV, Prime Video and Vimeo in the U.S., and will be released on DVD in January.
 Click here to preorder it on Giant Interactive, here to buy it on Amazon and here to find out about Anton’s photography book.